 The Village applies restricted resources first when expenditures are incurred for purposes for which either restricted or unrestricted (committed, assigned, and unassigned) amounts are available.
 Similarly, within unrestricted fund balance, committed amounts are reduced first followed by assigned, and then unassigned amounts when expenditures are incurred for purposes for which amounts in any of the unrestricted fund balance classifications could be used.

 Note 3 - Budgetary Activity

-Budgetary activity for the years ended December 31, 2016 and 2015 follows:
+Budgetary activity for the year ending December 31, 2018 follows: